Kristian Javier

-Kristian F. Javier Samuel (born 6 April 1996) is a footballer.
-Born in the U.S. Virgin Islands, he represents British Virgin Islands national team.
+Kristian Francisco Javier Samuel (born 6 April 1996) is a footballer who currently plays as a midfielder for Pigotts Bullets in the Antigua and Barbuda Premier Division.
+Born in the U.S. Virgin Islands, he represents the British Virgin Islands national team.

 Early life

 Javier was born in Charlotte Amalie, U.S. Virgin Islands and raised in Atlanta, Georgia, United States to a Dominican Republic father and a British Virgin Islander mother.

 College and club career

 Javier played soccer for Brussels at the DODDS (Department of Defense Dependents Schools) European Championships, where he was named boys' soccer athlete of the year.
 He then moved back to America to play soccer at the LaGrange College for two seasons before leaving for Premier Development League side Peachtree City MOBA, where he played one game in the 2016 season.

 International career

 Javier made his senior international debut in a 3–0 away loss to Martinique in qualification for the 2017 Caribbean Cup.